xcape-io/PyProps/README.md

 * show how to code a props in a few lines
 * provide code for common sensors / actuators

-## PyProps core library
-PyProps support different Pyhton frameworks:
+Read [INSTALLATION.md](INSTALLATION.md) for installation and usage.

+## Props unified coding
+PyProps supports different Python frameworks to write any kind of props providing a base class for your props:
 * [AsyncioProps](./AsyncioProps)
 * [PygameProps](./PygameProps)
 * [QtConsoleProps](./QtConsoleProps)